Main Image Credit Courtesy of Terence Ong/Wikimedia Commons.

-One key piece of legislation is Singapore’s (ISA) which facilitates detention orders.
-The ISA is in fact, with several modifications, a remnant of British colonialism, which was drawn up as part of emergency regulations when Singapore and Malaya were embroiled in a communist during the 1950s and 1960s.
-Despite periodic by human rights organisations that the ISA is simply detention without trial, there are numerous safeguards – for example, a detention order must be reviewed by an independent ISA advisory board headed by a judge – and independent checks and routes of appeal that exist to protect its abuse by the government.
+One key piece of legislation is Singapore’s Internal Security Act (ISA) which facilitates detention orders.
+The ISA is in fact, with several modifications, a remnant of British colonialism, which was drawn up as part of emergency regulations when Singapore and Malaya were embroiled in a communist insurgency during the 1950s and 1960s.
+Despite periodic criticism by human rights organisations that the ISA is simply detention without trial, there are numerous safeguards – for example, a detention order must be reviewed by an independent ISA advisory board headed by a Supreme Court judge – and independent checks and routes of appeal that exist to protect its abuse by the government.

 The point is not to lock the door on people and throw the key away.
 Detainees are engaged and counselled one-on-one by Ustadz (Islamic scholars) in an intensive manner.
 In separate sessions, psychologists from the Home Affairs ministry regularly engage these individuals, with their assessments, as well as those by the Ustadz, forming a key part of the decision to eventually release detainees.